In charge of doing things

 About me

-Considering that I didn’t apply for the job in the first place, it’s been a long ride.
+Considering that I didn’t apply for the newsroom job in the first place, it’s been quite a ride.

-After Gary Krino retired, the editors were searching for a writer with home and garden experience to work with home improvement guru, Nick Harder.
+After Gary Krino retired, the editors were looking for a writer with home and garden experience to work alongside home-improvement guru Nick Harder.

-And there I was minding my own business with my weekly garden column.
-The thing is, Sharon Cohoon from Sunset Magazine was being considered for the position.
-Ultimately she declined and recommended me.
+There I was, minding my own business with my freelance work as Sharon Cohoon from Sunset Magazine was being considered for the position.
+Ultimately, she declined and recommended me.

-Since it never occurred to me to apply for a job that I wasn’t qualified for, when an editor called and told me to get down here, my question was, down here where?
+Since it had never occurred to me to apply for a job, when an editor called and told me to “get down here,” my question was, Down here where?
+Seriously—I had no idea.

-An editor with a scratchy voice pointed me to a beat-up desk and told me my deadline was the following week.
-This was going to be interesting.
-And folks, I’m here to tell you it has been interesting.
+My editor pointed me toward a beat-up desk and told me my deadline was the following week.
+It was going to be interesting—and folks, I’m here to tell you, it was interesting.

-What I’m getting at is I am retiring.
+What I’m getting at is this: I’m retiring.
 My husband and I are ready for road trips.
-It’s hard to do anything else when you work as a journalist because deadlines loom even when you’re not.
-There are lots of pages to fill in a short amount of time, and those news holes, as they call them, don’t go away because I do.
+It’s hard to do much when you work as a journalist—deadlines loom even when you’re off the clock.
+There are always pages to fill, and those “news holes,” as they call them, don’t go away because I do.

 I’m not going away completely.
-I will continue to write and have finally finished the book I’ve been waiting years to write.
-It’s just that now I can see the Grand Canyon without checking my messages every two seconds.
+I’ll continue to write—and I’ve finally finished my first manuscript, The Victory Garden, I’ve been waiting years to write.
+And just think, I can hike the Grand Canyon without checking my messages every two seconds.